Hungary's pro-Putin PM Orban claims victory in national vote

-With 75% of votes tallied, Orban’s Fidesz-led coalition had won 54.5%, while a pro-European opposition coalition, United for Hungary, had nearly 34%, according to the National Election Office.
+It appeared possible that Fidesz would win another constitutional majority, allowing it to continue making deep unilateral changes to the Central European nation.

-It appeared possible that Fidesz would win another constitutional majority, allowing it to keep making deep changes to the Central European nation.
+“The whole world has seen tonight in Budapest that Christian democratic politics, conservative civic politics and patriotic politics have won.
+We are telling Europe that this is not the past, this is the future,” Orban said.

 As Fidesz party officials gathered at an election night event on the Danube river in Budapest, state secretary Zoltan Kovacs pointed to the participation of so many parties in the election as a testament to the strength of Hungary’s democracy.